 44% – 7 of 16 patients with wild-type or unknown KIT D816V mutation status had confirmed major or partial reponses1

 - Major response was defined as the complete resolution of 1 or more clinical finding (measurable organ damage related to mastocytosis)3,4

 - Partial response was defined as a >50% improvement in 1 or more clinical finding (good partial response) or a >20% to ≤50% improvement in 1 or more clinical finding (minor partial response)3,4

-c31 patients were not assessable for MCL on central review, and 15 patients with unconfirmed AHN were classified as not having AHN.
+*25 patients were not assessable for the presence of MCL on central histopathology review, and 11 patients with unconfirmed presence of an AHN were regarded as not having AHN.